 Following the war, Wolcott served in the state legislature.
 He negotiated treaties with Indian tribes.
 He was a member of the Connecticut ratifying convention that approved the Constitution.
 He was lieutenant governor, then governor, of his state.

-He died during his term as governor, yet another Founder who had spent most of his adult life serving his state, his country and the Patriot cause.
+He died during his term as governor, yet another Founder who is mostly forgotten today—but he spent most of his adult life serving his state, his country and the Patriot cause.